headforwards-spd/headforwards-website/src/pages/info-pages/agile-at-a-distance-adjusting-to-working-from-home-and-the-future-of-work.md

           That makes a huge difference.
 Teams work best when everyone can rally around an individual that has a challenge – in lockdown, some people are going to need much more support than others.
+  - type: quote-component
+    quote: By having discussions with the people who are working with the everyday reality of remote collaboration, or a hybrid model, you can make more informed decisions.
+    name: Craig Girvan
+    jobTitle: Director, Headforwards
+    profilePic: /uploads/craig_profile.jpg
   - type: images-component
     imageOne: /uploads/dsc09759.jpg
     imageTwo: /uploads/dsc09867.jpg